1856 Růžena: Orbit and classification

 Růžena orbits the Sun in the inner main-belt at a distance of 2.1–2.4 AU once every 3 years and 4 months (1,222 days).
 Its orbit has an eccentricity of 0.08 and an inclination of 5° with respect to the ecliptic.
 The asteroid was first identified as at the Finnish Iso-Heikkilä Observatory.
 The body's observation arc, however, starts with its official discovery observation at Nauchnyj in 1969.

 Physical characteristics

-Růžena is bright S-type asteroid in the SMASS classification.
+Růžena is a bright S-type asteroid in the SMASS classification.

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Růžena measures 6.62 kilometers in diameter and its surface has an albedo of 0.335.
 As of 2016, the body's rotation period and shape remain unknown.

 Naming

 This asteroid was named in honor of Růžena Petrovicova, observer of comets and minor planets and staff member of the Kleť Observatory, located in what is now the Czech Republic.
 The official was published by the Minor Planet Center on 1 June 1975 (M.P.C.
 3825).